+Reading is a great way to improve our skills in many languages.
 There are a lot of sources to learn the kanas alone, but unfortunately, there is little reading material geared to total beginners that would help us with the writing system.
 Material like NHK for kids or Hiragana times is for beginners in the sense that they use mostly kanas and easy kanjis, but of course, this does not help unless we already have a hefty vocabulary, in which case we are not total beginners.
 These resources tend to be geared to beginner native Japanese readers, i.e., Japanese children, who already have the hefty vocabulary, so all they need the book for is to learn how to write down what they already know.

 The final problem with the Pimsleur Japanese course is the issue of learning a language by studying its grammar, like adults do, vs. learning it by ear, like Japanese children do.
 Pimsleur uses the later approach, and probably it is the right method, but only if we are children totally immersed in the language, in which case we do not need Pimsleur; otherwise, expecting to learn a language by ear using a few lessons is unrealistic.
-Most foreigners not living in Japan that want to learn Japanese have a non-Japanese life, non-Japanese spouses and children, and co-workers, and clients, and friends: immersion is non-existent and the motivation is usually a fascination with the Japanese culture, which is a powerful motivation but also one that is not needed for day-to-day survival.
+Most foreigners not living in Japan that want to learn Japanese have a non-Japanese life, non-Japanese spouses and children, and co-workers, and clients, and friends: immersion is non-existent and the motivation is usually an attraction to the Japanese culture, which is a powerful motivation but also one that is not needed for day-to-day survival.
 So what can we do?
 Pimsleur just doesn’t cut it.
 It is really great that Pimsleur spoon-feed us tiny sentences that we can memorize and repeat, but to make up for our lack of immersion, we need a way to make sense of those spoon-fed bits, to generalize them, and that is grammar.

 In the end

-Among other courses, the Pimsleur lessons are particularly helpful to get us to start talking to a Japanese friend or teacher, since they give us confidence that if we repeat what we learned we are not going to say something completely unintelligible or offensive; depending on our personality, we might or might not care whether we do so or not, though.
+Among other courses, the Pimsleur lessons are particularly helpful to get us to start talking to a Japanese friend or teacher, since they give us confidence that if we repeat what we learned, we are not going to say something completely unintelligible or offensive; depending on our personality, we might or might not care whether we do so or not, though.
 Making mistakes is great for learning, but successes are the motivators, so trying to talk and utterly failing at it over and over is just going to be depressing and might even derail our efforts of learning the language.

 In spite of this, Pimsleur has deficiencies: it would be great to learn some casual style that we could use right away to understand movies, or to be able to read and write some Japanese, or to understand the rules of the language.
-However, even if we are interested only in formal Japanese, and we are not interested in writing it, Pimsleur just can’t make up for the fact that Japanese grammar is very different from English grammar, and thus ‘distilling’ patterns from its small set of audio samples might work well for languages similar to English, like Spanish, but doesn’t work well with Japanese; because of this grammar issue, Pimsleur would work best alongside a standard grammar course or text.
+However, even if we are interested only in formal Japanese, and we are not interested in reading or writing it, Pimsleur just can’t make up for the fact that Japanese grammar is very different from English grammar, and thus ‘distilling’ patterns from its small set of audio samples might work well for languages similar to English, like Spanish, but doesn’t work well with Japanese; because of this grammar issue, Pimsleur might work best alongside a standard grammar course or text.
 Likewise, Pimsleur would definitely enhance a standard Japanese course that lacks a serious listening component.

 Still, if our lifestyle is such that we only have time to study while commuting, or we want to use that commuting time learning Japanese, by all means get started with Pimsleur alone.
-If the cost of Pimsleur is an issue, we can always start with a copy from the library, which usually carries Level 1, and often levels 2 and 3; usually libraries do not carry levels 4 and 5, though.
+If the cost of Pimsleur is an issue, we can always start with a copy from the library, which usually carries Level 1, and sometimes levels 2 or 3; usually libraries do not carry levels 4 and 5, though.